 Tom – Tenor Ukulele

-Founder, Music Arranger, and Task master of the group.
-Began playing trumpet as a wee lad and over time expanded his love of playing to other brass and woodwind instruments.
-In college, Tom played in many jazz and orchestral groups & studied Music Composition & Theory, and music instruction.
-A true joy was teaching private lessons especially his two daughters.
+Tom is the founder, music arranger, and “task master” behind the group.
+He started playing the trumpet as a wee lad and eventually fell in love with other brass and woodwind instruments.
+In college, he played in various jazz and orchestral groups and studied music composition, theory, and instruction.
+Teaching private lessons, especially his two daughters, was a true joy for him.

-After retiring, Tom returned to his love of music building custom ukuleles under the name “Pau Hana Ukuleles” & playing every chance he gets.
-Looking for more than traditional kanikapilas, Tom founded the group to re-create the fellowship of an ensemble and share his love of music.
+After retiring from high-tech, Tom picked up his passion for music again by building custom ukuleles under the name “Pau Hana Ukuleles” and playing whenever he could.
+He wanted to create something more than just traditional kanikapilas, so he founded the group to bring back the sense of community and share his love of music with others.

 Shirley – Tenor Ukulele

-Bought an ukulele in 2011 when she moved to Hawaii and learned to fingerpick on her own.
-Finally took ukulele lessons in 2017 to strum and sing.
-Enjoys performing solo as well as with the ensemble and feels like a kid again when playing music.
+In 2011, when she moved to Hawaii, she bought a ukulele and taught herself to fingerpick.
+Finally, in 2017, she took ukulele lessons to learn how to strum and sing.
+She loves performing solo as well as with the ensemble, and she feels like a kid again when she’s playing music.

 Linda – Tenor Ukulele

 Linda comes from a musical family.
-Her parents had a small band, and she and her siblings grew up with music of all kinds.
-She started piano lessons at age 6 continuing through high school, sang in her college chorus, and taught herself to play the guitar.
-Playing music was left behind until her “retirement,” when she took up the ukulele and also built one.
-Linda is discovering her early musical training to be very useful.
-She currently plays with several kanikapila groups and a Hawaiian-language musical group in addition to HUE.
+Her parents had a small band, and she and her siblings grew up listening to all sorts of music.
+She started piano lessons when she was 6 and kept going all the way through high school.
+She even sang in her college chorus!
+She also taught herself to play the guitar.
+But she put music on hold until she retired.
+Then, she picked up the ukulele and even made one herself!
+Now, she’s rediscovering all the musical training she had as a kid and is having a blast playing with different groups.
+She’s in a kanikapila group, a Hawaiian-language musical group, and HUE.

 Janice – Tenor Ukulele

-Jan’s interest in music started when she was growing up in Malaysia listening to the radio.
-After college in Hawaii and a career and raising a family in California, she returned to Hawaii in retirement.
-Even though she had dabbled with a guitar and even tried the piano, it wasn’t till she started taking ukulele lessons in 2015 that playing music became important in her life.
-She finds learning a new song can be challenging at times and yet very rewarding once learned.
-Jan has developed a fellowship of the uke in the Hawaii Ukulele Ensemble, a group of other kupuna players who also enjoy the itch to play the “jumping flea.”
+Jan’s love for music began when she was a kid in Malaysia, listening to the radio.
+After college in Hawaii, a career in California, and raising a family, she decided to retire back to the islands.
+Even though she tried playing the guitar and piano, it wasn’t until she started taking ukulele lessons in 2015 that music became a priority in her life.
+Learning a new song can be tough sometimes, but it’s super rewarding once you master it.
+Jan joined the Hawaii Ukulele Ensemble, a group of other senior players who also love the thrill of playing the “jumping flea.”

 Teri – Tenor Ukulele

-I took piano lessons in 4th and 5th grade.
-I didn’t think it stuck but at 13 I picked up the guitar and have had an on again off again relation with music and performing ever since.
-For years I stopped playing music as life happened.
-Then about 15 years ago I heard Brittni Paiva and David Kamakahi playing ukulele and was inspired to pursue music again.
+I took piano lessons in 4th and 5th grade, but I didn’t think it would stick.
+But then, at 13, I picked up the guitar and have been on and off with music and performing ever since.
+Life got in the way for a while, and I stopped playing for years.
+But then, about 15 years ago, I heard Brittni Paiva and David Kamakahi playing the ukulele, and it was like a lightbulb went off.
+I was instantly hooked!

-I have been in love with the ukulele since.
-My primary teachers and continuing inspiration are Herb Ohta Jr. and James Hill.
-I am excited to be involved with a group of musicians who want to explore the musicality of the ukulele.
+I’ve been obsessed with the ukulele ever since.
+My main teachers and biggest inspirations are Herb Ohta Jr. and James Hill.
+I’m so excited to be part of a group of musicians who are all about exploring the unique musicality of the ukulele.

 Barbara – Tenor Ukulele